-Add bark chips, sand or grit to the compost
+- Create a lighter potting mix by adding bark chips, sand or grit to compost

-- Placing stones at the base of the pot
+- Place a layer of stones into the base of the pot before planting

-- Add extra drainage holes to the base of the pot
+- Add extra drainage holes to the pot

 How to Prune a Lime Tree

-If you want to keep your tree at a manageable size you can pinch back the branches that are starting to reach upwards and outwards.
+To keep your lime tree at a manageable size, pinch back the branches that are starting to reach upwards and outwards.
 Where the branch has been snipped it will produce 2 new shoots which in time will create a lovely bushy lime tree that is still a compact size.